Now that January is upon us, it is an ideal time to reflect back on the past year and look to 2017.

 Influencers Become Contributors

 Similar to live video, this trend is one that has gained momentum in 2016.
 The conversation about influencer marketing will evolve in 2017 as more organizations and PR agencies leverage influencers as ongoing contributors.
 Finding authentic advocates who actually connect with their followers and your target audience is the new guide.
 Celebrities and influencers just looking for a check won’t be a priority for most companies.
 The much-reported backlash against influencer marketing is more about its evolution and why in 2017, authentic voices will take the spotlight and deliver results for brands.

 These trends will have a significant impact on PR pros throughout 2017.
 Are there other factors in play as well?
 Of course, but there’s simply not space to list them all.
 For example, social media is still a juggernaut of a communications channel.
 Identifying the best platform for you or your clients is critical.
 Measurement also remains a challenge and will be a priority for both agencies and in-house PR departments.

-As you prepare for 2017, consider the lessons of this past year.
+Now that 2017 has arrived, consider the lessons of this past year.
 Communications professionals across the world saw many unexpected turns and twists, which have resulted in new challenges, but new opportunities as well.

 Mike C. Gray, APR is a partner and co-founder of Commonwealth Partnerships, a PR and communications firm that specializes in the real estate, A/E/C, and senior living sectors.
 With over 10 years of experience in strategic communications, Mike has worked with a variety of developers, home builders, engineers, senior living providers and others on public relations, content marketing, social media, reputation management and video campaigns.
-Mike can be contacted at email@example.com.
+Mike can be contacted at [email protected].